bonitasoft/bonita-doc/md/handling-documents.md

-# Handle documents with Java APIs
+# Manage documents with code examples and Java API

-This page shows examples on how to manipulate documents in a Bonita process using the Java APIs.
+These lines of code illustrate how the Bonita Engine JAVA API lets you create, add new version and attach document to Bonita process.

+## More information

 You might want to consult the [document documentation](documents.md) first.

 A document is treated in a similar way to a variable in Bonita Engine database.
 It is defined in Bonita Studio or programmatically, and is stored in the Bonita Engine database.
 Inside a process instance, a document is a byte stream.